TBerrigan2101/project-one/README.md

 ## Credits

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.
+In this section I will break down the credits for my project.

 ### Content

+- All text on the [Homepage](https://tberrigan2101.github.io/project-one/index.html) and the [About](https://tberrigan2101.github.io/project-one/about.html) page is written by me

+- The interview on [Bob Nanna Story](https://tberrigan2101.github.io/project-one/stories-bob-nanna.html) was adapted from [Alt Press](https://www.altpress.com/qananna/)

+- The interview on [Jonah Matranga Story](https://tberrigan2101.github.io/project-one/stories-jonah-matranga.html) was adapted from [No Echo](https://www.noecho.net/interviews/jonah-matranga-far-onelinedrawing-new-end-original-gratitude)

+- The interview on [Ken Andrews Story](https://tberrigan2101.github.io/project-one/stories-ken-andrews.html) was adapted from [Las Vegas Weekly](https://lasvegasweekly.com/ae/music/2015/oct/20/failure-ken-andrews-interview-vegas-fremont-club/)

+- The album text on [Brandtson - Dial in Sounds](https://tberrigan2101.github.io/project-one/brandtson-dial-in-sounds.html) was adapted from [Deep Elm](http://www.deepelm.com/music/)

+- The album text on [Engine Down - Demure](https://tberrigan2101.github.io/project-one/engine-down-demure.html) was adapted from [Lovitt](http://store.lovitt.com/artists/2-engine-down/product/27-demure-lov028)

-- The text for the Home page was taken from Wikipedia Article A
+- The album text on [Gratitue - Gratitude](https://tberrigan2101.github.io/project-one/gratitude-gratitude.html) was adapted from [The Punk Site](https://www.thepunksite.com/reviews/gratitude-self-titled/)
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)

 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 ### Media

-- The photos used on the home and sign up page are from This Open Source site
+- The company logo was created by me

-- The images used for the gallery page were taken from this other open source site
+- The images of all the records were taken from [Spotify](https://open.spotify.com/) and the mock ups werer creating using a mock up [Graphic burger](https://graphicburger.com/vinyl-record-psd-mockup/)

 Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!